Patient education: Kidney stones in children (Beyond the Basics)

 Treatments to eliminate the stone — One or more treatments can be used to eliminate a kidney stone.
 Shock wave lithotripsy is the first-line treatment in most cases.

-- Shock wave lithotripsy – Shock wave lithotripsy is the treatment of choice for kidney stone in many children.
+●Shock wave lithotripsy – Shock wave lithotripsy is the treatment of choice for kidney stones in many children.
 Lithotripsy is done by directing a high-energy shock wave toward the stone.
 The energy causes the stone to break into fragments that can be passed.
 The procedure takes about 20 minutes.
-Some, although not all, children are given anesthesia to prevent movement during the treatment.
+Some children, although not all, are given anesthesia to prevent movement during the treatment.

 The success of lithotripsy depends, in part, on the size of the stone; larger stones are more difficult to break up and sometimes need more than one treatment.
 It can take three months after lithotripsy for all of the stone fragments to pass.

-- Percutaneous nephrolithotomy – Large stones or stones that do not break up with lithotripsy will require a minimally invasive surgical procedure to remove the stone.
+●Percutaneous nephrolithotomy – Large stones or stones that do not break up with lithotripsy will require a minimally invasive surgical procedure to remove the stone.
 During the procedure, small instruments are passed through the skin (percutaneously) into the kidney to remove the stone.
-The child is given anesthesia before the procedure to prevent pain.
+The child is given anesthesia for the procedure to prevent pain.

 Will my child have kidney problems in the future? — The chances of developing kidney stones, kidney damage, and other complications after a first kidney stone depend largely on the child's age at the time of the first stone and the underlying reason that the stone developed.